rekalogika/rekalogika.dev/docs/domain-event/00-intro.md

   & listener registrations.
 * Transaction support.
 * Works with multiple entity managers.
+* Transactional outbox pattern support.
-* Three dispatching strategies: pre-flush, post-flush, and immediate.
+* Four listening strategies: immediate, pre-flush, post-flush, and event bus.
-* In pre-flush or post-flush modes, multiple events considered identical are dispatched only once.
+* Multiple events considered identical are dispatched only once.
 * Does not require you to change how you work with entities.
 * Should work everywhere without any change: in controllers, message handlers, command line, etc.